playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 ## React

-Because a React Hook is a function at heart, we're able to just pass values as we would to any other function:
+Because a React Hook is a function at heart, we're able to pass values as we would to any other function:

 ```jsx
 const useStyleBackground = (color) => {